ibrahim6657/Nintendo-tvii-tvpcv0.5/README.md

-Tvpc is a Revival of Nintendo Tvii that runs on browser
+Tvpc is a Revival of Nintendo Tvii that runs on browser it also works on the Wii U internet browser